headwirecom/helix-sportsmagazine/README.md

 ## Content Compare

 To access content compare tool go to http://localhost:3001/tools/importer/import-compare.html.
-The original content is displayed on the left and content in left frame.
+The original content is displayed in the left and imported content in the right frame.

 There are several ways to view content:
 1. Loaded from JSON files `{repo}/import/tools/importer/gallery-urls.json` or `{repo}/import/tools/importer/article-urls.json` if Page Type is Gallery or Article.
 Use Previous and Next buttons to compare these predefined pages.
 This is the default.